The analytical review

 Indigenous peoples can be simply removed from their native lands.

-The law has led to aggressive expansion of Chinese businesses that mainly engaged in predatory seizure of biological resources to the detriment of environmental safety and of interests of local population.
-This provoked fierce opposition of residents of the Far East.
+The law has led to aggressive expansion of Chinese businesses that mainly engaged in predatory seizure of biological resources to the detriment of environmental safety and

 It comes to open conflicts and armed clashes between local population and Chinese migrants.